THAMIZH-ARASU/Intel-8085-Microprocessor-Simulator/README.md

    - Implement network simulation
    - Add real-time debugging
    - Support for program optimization
    - Add performance analysis tools

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.